 Essentia Health to Require COVID-19 Vaccine as Condition of Employment

-This policy affects all of their employees, including remote workers, along with volunteers, students, non-employed medical staff, Board members and others who provide services within our facilities.
+This policy affects all of their employees, including remote workers, along with volunteers, students, non-employed medical staff, Board members and others who provide services within their facilities.

-Essentia is proud of the work they’ve done to vaccinate our communities.
+Essentia says they’re proud of the work they’ve done to vaccinate the community.
 That includes close to 200,000 doses administered since late December 2020.
-Because of their proven effectiveness at preventing COVID-19, vaccines remain the safest and surest way out of this public health crisis.
+They say that because of their proven effectiveness at preventing COVID-19, vaccines remain the safest and surest way out of this public health crisis.
 With community transmission on the rise across their region due to the contagious delta variant, the need for vaccination continues to be crucial.

-Essentia Health says, their patients entrust their care to us in some of the most vulnerable times in their lives.
-They depend on us to be vaccinated to help keep them safe.
-Thus, vaccination is especially important for our health care workers whose duty it is to protect vulnerable, elderly and critically ill patients.
-We believe it’s an important way for our colleagues to live our mission of making a healthy difference in the communities we serve.
+Essentia Health says their patients entrust their care to them in some of the most vulnerable times in their lives and depend on health care workers to be vaccinated to help keep them safe.
+Thus, they say vaccination is especially important for their workers whose duty it is to protect vulnerable, elderly and critically ill patients.
+They believe it’s an important way for their colleagues to make a healthy difference in the communities they serve.

 Lakeland News is member supported content.
 Please consider supporting Lakeland News today.